Washington DC Monuments at night

 But if you have time, stamina, and the desire to see it all, if you head south from the Lincoln Memorial, and walk along the west bank of the Tidal Basin, you can see quite a few more memorials.

-Jefferson Memorial
+5. Jefferson Memorial at Night

-Jefferson Memorial at night
+Jefferson monument at night

 The last stop will be the Thomas Jefferson Memorial, which is over a mile from the Lincoln Memorial.